 In Excel, you have lots of options to get and organize data:

-You can connect to a variety of data sources in Excel and use it to create charts, tables, and reports.
+You can Import data from external data sources (Power Query) in Excel and use it to create charts, tables, and reports.

 Using Power Query, you can discover and combine data from different sources, and shape the data to suit your needs.